(Courtesy of Ed Phillips)

 (Courtesy of Boyd Magers)

-Above is a crop from a lobby card for ACES WILD (Commodore, 1936) showing Carey and his trusty hoss.
+Above is a crop from a lobby card for ACES WILD (Commodore, 1936) and note the billing for "and Sonny (The Marvel Horse)".
 Boyd Magers adds: although the horse is billed as 'Sonny', Harry Carey, Jr. told me the horse's name was really Sunny.
 He died at John Ford's Photo Farm in '51 at age 28.

 (Courtesy of Les Adams)